 With each of them seeking to protect their benefits, the international community should rather give preferential market conditions to poor countries (e.g. for export or agricultural development).
 This would provide them a path to fast development, and hopefully diffuse the benefits to inner regions.
 In that way the internal market could also thrive and help alleviate poverty in African countries that are landlocked.
-Read here how African farmers have finally won their case at the World Trade Organization (WTO).
+Read how African farmers have finally won their case at the World Trade Organization (WTO).

-Corruption and poverty reduction
+Barriers to poverty reduction

 So far local governments, international aid and market reforms had only a minimal effect on the population.
 Consequence: folks have had to solve their problems on their own, outside the system.
 It is only recently that new international policies, such as the United Nations’ Millennium Development Goal (MDG) in Africa, have stopped overlooking the effect of politics on local economies: transparent and accountable government, rule of law, public resources management, free and fair election combined with an active civil society are now recognized as a vital factor of poverty alleviation.
 This whole forms what specialists now call “good governance”.